perriera/extras_dbo/docs/ORACLE.md

 		target_link_libraries(${TEST_EXEC} PRIVATE ${PROJECT_NAME} stdc++fs extras occi clntsh Threads::Threads)

-24. Execute **sudo vi /etc/ld.so.conf.d/oracle.conf**
+25. Execute **sudo vi /etc/ld.so.conf.d/oracle.conf**
-25. Add a single line */usr/lib/oracle/ your version /client64/lib/*
+26. Add a single line */usr/lib/oracle/ your version /client64/lib/*
-26. Execute **sudo chmod o+r /etc/ld.so.conf.d/oracle.conf**
+27. Execute **sudo chmod o+r /etc/ld.so.conf.d/oracle.conf**
+28. There is a quirk in the installation where by **libocci.so** has to be symbollically linked to the version that was actually installed, (oddly enough the symbolic link for **libchntsh.so** is already there)
-27. Execute **sudo ln -s /usr/lib/oracle/(your version)/client64/lib/libocci.so.19.1 /usr/lib/oracle/(your version)/client64/lib/libocci.so**
+29. Execute **sudo ln -s /usr/lib/oracle/(your version)/client64/lib/libocci.so.19.1 /usr/lib/oracle/(your version)/client64/lib/libocci.so**
-28. Execute **sudo ldconfig**
+30. Execute **sudo ldconfig**
-29. Now inside Visual Studio Code do a Ctrl-B and see a successful build
+31. Now inside Visual Studio Code do a Ctrl-B and see a successful build
-30. Then inside Visual Studio Code put a break point on a test case that uses *occi.h* (see *test_OracleSDK.cpp* and place a break point on line 43) and run the interactive debugger (aka. the green arrow next to *run-unittests*)
+32. Then inside Visual Studio Code put a break point on a test case that uses *occi.h* (see *test_OracleSDK.cpp* and place a break point on line 43) and run the interactive debugger (aka. the green arrow next to *run-unittests*)
-31. The program should compile, make, run and land on that break point.
+33. The program should compile, make, run and land on that break point.

 ### Summary